Investment Banking Interview Questions

 Dept is cheaper than equity because it is less expensive in terms of interest.
 Interest on debt is a tax-deductible expense making it an even more cost-effective form of financing.
 Both risk and potential return of debt and lower.

-These are the frequently asked questions during investment banking interviews.
 You just need to spend some amount of time studying them.
 Be confident with your answers.